AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 ### Consent, Retention and roles {#consent}

-Adobe Campaign offers other important features that are essential to Privacy:
+Adobe Campaign offers important features that are essential to Privacy:

 * **Consent management**: subscription functionality for preference management
 * **Data retention**: data retention periods on all standard log tables, additional retention periods can be set up with workflows
 * **Rights management**: data access managed by roles

+For more on these features and the way to implement them in Campaign Standard, see this [page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#consent).

 ### Privacy requests {#privacy-requests}